Trumpet63/ELO-System/README.md

 # ELO-System
 Manages files for the creation and maintainence of a rating system based on [ELO](https://en.wikipedia.org/wiki/Elo_rating_system) to facilitate tracking skill levels in competitions.
-This progam is designed to handle batches of individual competitor's scores in a competition where everyone is competing against each other.
+This progam is designed to handle batches of individual competitors' scores in a competition where everyone is competing against each other.

 Compile: `javac elocode/*`